up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-with-the-was-110.md

 ## Configure ONT settings

-Successful masquerading depends on the original ONT serial number and other identifiers (e.g., software versions), available via your BGW320-500/505's fiber stats page:
+To masquerade, you will need the original ONT serial number and other identifiers (e.g., software versions) from your
+{{ page.meta.ont }}'s fiber stats page.

 <http://192.168.1.254/cgi-bin/fiberstat.ha>

-As well as the bottom label of the BGW320-500/505, color-coordinated in the following depiction:
+Alternatively, the ONT serial number can be found on the bottom label of the {{ page.meta.ont }}, as depicted below:

 <div id="bgw320-500-505-label"></div>